fish-shell/fish-shell/doc_src/language.rst

 Features will only be set on startup, so this variable will only take effect if it is universal or exported.

 You can also use the version as a group, so ``3.0`` is equivalent to "stderr-nocaret" and "qmark-noglob".
+Instead of a version, the special group ``all`` enables all features.

 Prefixing a feature with ``no-`` turns it off instead.
 E.g. to reenable the ``^`` redirection::